 - A successfully tamed animal will become docile and not attack the trainer, though may still attack other perceived threats if not further trained

-- Taming is not required if the animal is already tamed or domesticated, such as in the case of livestock or an animal raised in the care of humans (etc…) from birth
+- Taming is not required if the animal is already naturally docile or domesticated, such as in the case of livestock or an animal raised in the care of humans (etc…) from birth

 - Animal companions that are to be used as mounts require an additional step before they can be trained, this is called Breaking the mount

-- Breaking a mount follows the exact same process as taming (one time per level) but cannot be attempted on the same day that the mount was tamed
+- Breaking a mount follows the exact same process as taming, but cannot be attempted on the same day that the mount was tamed

 - If failing one or more of the mount breaking stat roll offs the mount will usually just buck the trainer off and call it a day (may result in a minor impact injury and cannot be attempted again that day)

-- Once tamed (and broken if used as a mount), the animal must be trained before it will follow even the most basic commands
+- Once tamed (and broken if used as a mount), the animal must be trained before it will follow even the most basic commands.
+Even animals that willingly allow themselves to be used as mounts be trained before they can respond to commands from a rider.

 - A failed stat roll-off or a stalemate results in no progress, effectively extending the training time by another week